wagtail/wagtail-live/docs/getting_started/setup_long_polling.md

 # Setup Long polling Publisher

-This document walks through setting up a publisher using the long polling technique.
+This document describes how to set up a publisher using the long polling technique.

 ## Configure `WAGTAIL_LIVE_PUBLISHER`